 Since Singapore, Joseph has also worked at Blue Sky in the US and Sony in Vancouver, Canada.
 All without a degree.

-And having a degree is only really helpful your first few years as an animator.
+And having an animation degree is only really helpful your first few years as an animator.
 After you’ve had a few years of experience you usually qualify with foreign governments as if you had a degree.